Icinga/icinga2/doc/03-monitoring-basics.md

   vars += interface_config
 ```

-If the user did not specify default values for required service custom attributes,
+If the user did not specify default values for required service custom variables,
 add them here.
 This also helps to avoid unwanted configuration validation errors or
 runtime failures.
 Please read more about conditional statements [here](17-language-reference.md#conditional-statements).